-A student who is on scholastic probation and who fails to meet the requirements for removal from probation will be scholastically suspended from the program in which he/she is enrolled for the next semester, following the date of scholastic suspension.
-A student may appeal this action by appearing before the Admissions Committee if there are extenuating circumstances which might alter the suspension status.
-The Admissions Committee may prescribe specific courses, limit the number of semester hours for which a student may enroll and assign a monitor to whom the student must report on a scheduled basis.
+A student who is on scholastic probation, and who fails to attain a 2.0 cumulative G.P.A., will be placed on scholastic suspension and denied readmission to the College for the next semester.
+The student may appeal this action to the Admissions Committee if there are extenuating circumstances that may have affected his or her ability to achieve a 2.0 G.P.A.
+The Admissions Committee may prescribe specific courses, limit the number of semester credit hours, and assign a monitor to whom the student must report on a scheduled basis.
+A student who does not follow the requirements as specified by the Committee will be subject to dismissal from the College.

-After this period of scholastic suspension the student may be readmitted on scholastic probation with the approval of the Admissions Committee.
-Should he or she again not meet the requirements for removal from probation, he or she will be placed on scholastic suspension for one calendar year.

-After one year on scholastic suspension the student may be readmitted only upon approval of the Admissions Committee.
+After the period of scholastic suspension the student may be readmitted on scholastic probation with the approval of the Admissions Committee.
+Should the student again fail to meet the requirements for removal from probation, the student will be placed on scholastic suspension for one calendar year.
+The student may be admitted only upon the approval of the Admissions Committee.